Lukas-Netz/se-rwth.github.io/_pages/research/Generative-SE.md

 projects**, if **automatic derivation of executable code** and **smooth integration with handwritten code** is a standard feature of its tooling.

-In [Agile Model-Based Software Engineering](/topics/Agile-MBSE), we clarify that generating software is an important capability for a tooling infrastructure that successfully assists modeling in the development process.
+In [Agile Model-Based Software Engineering](/research/Agile-MBSE), we clarify that generating software is an important capability for a tooling infrastructure that successfully assists modeling in the development process.
 We therefore examined various aspects of generation.
-For instance, in [[Rum12]](#Rum12) [[Rum11]](#Rum11) [[Rum16]](#Rum16) [[Rum17]](#Rum17) (see also [MBSE website](http://mbse.se-rwth.de/)) we define the language family UML/P (a simplified and semantically sound derivate of the UML) which is designed specifically for product and test code generation from class diagrams, object diagrams, Statecharts and sequence diagrams as shown in this figure:
+For instance, in [[Rum12]](#Rum12) [[Rum11]](#Rum11) [[Rum16]](#Rum16) [[Rum17]](#Rum17) (see also [MBSE website](http://mbse.se-rwth.de/)) we define the language family UML/P (a simplified and semantically sound derivative of the UML) which is designed specifically for product and test code generation from class diagrams, object diagrams, statechart and sequence diagrams as shown in this figure:

 <center>
 <div class="row" style="width: 50%">